-The Social Partners, an alliance of nine civil society organizations including unions, professional associations and church groups drafted a code of conduct for the political parties.
 The code of conduct included an agreement to focus on issues related to national concerns and avoid using personal attacks in the campaign.
 The code also stipulated, among other things: respecting hours of religious services during campaign activities, refraining from defacing public and private buildings and promising to end campaign activities before 10:00 p.m.
-The signatories of the code of conduct included NDC, GULP/United Labour,

-MBPM, GOD and the two independent candidates.
+The signatories of the code of conduct included NDC, GULP/United Labour, MBPM, GOD and the two independent candidates.
 (Appendix VI, Declaration of Political Conduct.)

-ELECTORAL STRUCTURE
+CHAPTER IV ELECTORAL STRUCTURE